calocan/urbinsight-server/README.md

 $ psql <db name>
 > CREATE EXTENSION postgis;
-Make sure you switch to db_name before running CREATE EXTENSION postgis Note that for testing, the database user must be a superuser to create the test_post
+Make sure you switch to db_name before running CREATE EXTENSION postgis Note that for testing, the database user must be a superuser to create the test databse
 $ psql postgres
 =# ALTER ROLE urbuser SUPERUSER;
 Make sure to never do this in production, or unset with =# ALTER ROLE urbuser NO_SUPERUSER;

-Note that I found on OSX that this missed up my virtualenv installation and pip installation, so I had to reinstall pip after and recreate my virtualenv.
+Note that I found on OSX that this messed up my virtualenv installation and pip installation, so I had to reinstall pip after and recreate my virtualenv.
 Hopefully that was a one-off incident Start Postgres pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start